Over the last forty years there has been an explosion in chronic disease across the world.

 https://www.ncbi.nlm.nih.gov/pubmed/22847472

-Pottenger F.M Pottenger's Cats a Study in Nutrition 1983 Price Pottenger Foundation
+Pottenger F.M Pottenger's Cats a Study in Nutrition 1983 Price Pottenger Foundation.

-Balfour Lady E The Living soil -evidence of the importance to human health of soil vitality 1943 Soil Association
+Balfour Lady E. The Living soil - Evidence of the importance to human health of soil vitality 1943 Soil Association.

-Tree I Wilding The return of nature to a British Farm Picador 2018
+Tree I Wilding The return of nature to a British Farm Picador 2018.

-The scienitst who debunked "Livestocks Long Shadow"
+The scientist who debunked "Live stocks Long Shadow."

-“Taking this into acct when looking at the global warming potential of different meats, Prof Lee explained that, in terms of CO2 eq/nutrient available, then beef outperformed chicken and pork by a considerable margin, due to its higher nutrient density.”
+“Taking this into acct when looking at the global warming potential of different meats, Professor Lee explained that, in terms of CO2 eq/nutrient available, then beef outperformed chicken and pork by a considerable margin, due to its higher nutrient density.”

 Over the past decade, we have seen the media place blame for our changing climate on cattle.
 Scientific evidence does not support this claim though for cattle in the United States.